yongkuk/example_pkg/README.md

 # Example Package

-This is a simple example package for me to practice how to use the setuptools.
+There are many things in python programming that is conceptually not very hard, but requires practices.
+This is a simple example package for me to practice those in the list below.

-Install by typing
+- Distribution of a python package
+- Parallelization
+- Developing a command line tool
+- General python programming
+- Developing a python package using git
+You can check the development process by checking out the commits.
+I'll update the list as this package grow.

+As the first practice, I used `setuptools` to distribute my package.
+Now installation can be easily done by typing
 ```
 $ git clone https://github.com/yongkuk/example_pkg
 $ cd example_pkg
 $ pip install .
 ```

-As the first practice, I implemented parallel execution of tasks using the concurrent.futures module.
+Next, I implemented parallel execution of tasks using the `concurrent.futures` module.
 The program tests if the numbers given in `presets/default.cfg` are prime or not.
 You can choose between `ThreadPoolExecutor` and `ProcessPoolExecutor` by setting the option `--mode` as either `process` or `thread`.
 ```